kasslent/clc-digital-skills/_lessons/module-7.md

 >      add_action( 'widgets_init', 'themename_widgets_init' );
 >
 > 2. In the WP dashboard, Go to Appearance > Widgets and add 3 widgets to your sidebar. **Tip:** If you use the 'Text widget' you can enter any HTML in the widget, including script tags from a video embed, or twitter feed!
-> 3. In Code Anywhere, find your `page.php` and add this code where you want the widgets to appear:
+> 3. Find your `page.php` and add this code where you want the widgets to appear:
 >
 >        <?php dynamic_sidebar(); ?>